Tokusou Sentai Dekaranger vs. Abaranger: Plot

 Ban and Ryoga arrive at Dino House, which has grown to become the country's largest curry shop.
 There, they meet the Trinoid Yatsudenwani, who has replaced Mr. Sugishita as the president of the restaurant chain.
 He explains to the duo that he had kept the orb that contained Saunaginnan when it was stolen, but he reveals that he has the two gingko nuts.
-Kazak suddenly appears and attacks Yatsudenwani before Deka Red and Aba Red interfere.
-However, during the fight, the clock strikes 11:00 and Aba Red suddenly leaves the fight to make a phone call to his niece Mai, who is currently taking up acting classes in Hollywood.
+Kazak suddenly appears and attacks Yatsudenwani before Deka Red and AbaRed interfere.
+However, during the fight, the clock strikes 11:00 and AbaRed suddenly leaves the fight to make a phone call to his niece Mai, who is currently taking up acting classes in Hollywood.
 This causes Kazak to defeat the two warriors and leave with the gingko nuts, announcing his plans to resurrect all of the deleted Alienizers and Dezumozorlya.
 Meanwhile, Succubus and Genio wreak havoc in two different places in town.
 Deka Blue, Deka Green and Deka Break assume they can easily defeat Genio by hitting his chest, but to no effect.
 Abare Blue pinpoints a weakness in his third vertebra, enabling the four warriors to once again delete him.
 Jasmine, Umeko and Ranru prepare to battle Succubus, but the Alienizer spits out a gel that clogs up their transformation devices.
 After distracting Succubus with some cosplaying tactics, Ranru finds a formula to dissolve the gel, enabling all three to transform and defeat Succubus.
 Both Genio and Succubus are reduced to the orb chunks that were in their possession.
-Deka Red and Aba Red once again face Kazak, but they both end up fighting each other over Aba Red's phone call.
-While Kazak's platoon of Anaroids massage him, Aba Red explains to Deka Red that he made a promise to call Mai before her audition.
+Deka Red and AbaRed once again face Kazak, but they both end up fighting each other over AbaRed's phone call.
+While Kazak's platoon of Anaroids massage him, AbaRed explains to Deka Red that he made a promise to call Mai before her audition.
 This gives Kazak the opportunity to throw both red warriors off the building.
 However, some last-minute teamwork brings them both back in the fight, which is suddenly interrupted by Asuka playing his harmonica.
 Enraged by the presence of evil on Another Earth, Abare Black attacks Kazak, who is then forced to retreat into the orb chunk he carries.